-Common career structures
+Career advice on career structures

-2) Secondly, people who started on the professional path can reinvent themselves as portfolio workers or freelancers.
+- Secondly, people who started on the professional path can reinvent themselves as portfolio workers or freelancers.

-3) Then there are the group of people who will have few opportunities for ongoing full-time employment the longer they live.
+- Then there are the group of people who will have few opportunities for ongoing full-time employment the longer they live.
 These are the people whose best option is to tighten their belts and seek fulfillment outside of the workplace – a common theme during the great corporate downsizing of the 1990’s.

-In my view, people running their own business have a career structure that is equivalent to core professionals.
-They have to make a huge effort to initiate and build their business, and depending on the competitiveness of their niche and how dynamic change is in their industry, often need to maintain high levels of professionalism to survive.
-In the early scenes of La La Land Seb still has the ambition to open his own club, he just hasn’t found a position that will help him progress that ambition.
+In my view, professionals running their own business have a career structure that is equivalent to core professionals.
+They have to make a huge effort to initiate and build their business.
+Depending on the competitiveness of their niche and how dynamic change is in their industry, they usually need to maintain high levels of professionalism to survive.
+In the early scenes of La La Land Seb still has the ambition to open his own club, he just hasn’t found a stepping stone to make progress with that career goal.

 In her attempts to break into a core professional role Mia uses a variation of the jobseekers two primary calling cards – the resume and the interview.
 In her case, the interviews are auditions for roles in the film and TV industry.
 She has submitted a resume of her career which directors and producers appraise alongside her audition performance.

 Seb, acting as a freelancer or portfolio career model was finding gigs using his network.
-Either people he had worked for before, or people who knew of his reputation as an outstanding musician with a wide range of styles.
+Either people he had worked for before, or people who knew of his reputation as an outstanding musician with a wide range of styles

 Local knowledge always matters

 By the end of the film we are given to understand that Mia had converted her first big role into a career in the industry of her choice.
 In fact it appears she had become an inner core professional in the film industry.
 Seb had achieved his ambition and opened his own club.
 Both characters have realised their ambitions in the industry of their choice.
 The seem set to remain fulfilled, performing as core professionals for many years.
-In the process they are creating a body of work that may enable them to reinvent themselves again as freelancers or portfolio workers in the event of a significant change in their circumstances.
+In the process they are creating a body of work that will enable them to reinvent themselves again as freelancers or portfolio workers in the event of a significant change in their circumstances.